nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![SalesUpdateSequenceDiagram](images/SalesUpdateSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SalesUpdateCommand`
+ and the `SalesUpdateCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 The following activity diagram summarises what happens when a user executes the `s-update` command.